-- Whether this Draft EIR adequately describes the environmental impacts of the proposed project. - Whether the benefits of the proposed project override those environmental impacts that cannot be feasibly avoided or mitigated to a level of insignificance. - Whether the proposed land use changes are compatible with the character of the existing area. - Whether the identified goals, policies, or mitigation measures should be adopted or modified. - Whether there are other mitigation measures that should be applied to the proposed project besides those mitigation measures identified in the Draft EIR.
+- Whether the EIR adequately describes the environmental impacts of the proposed project. - Whether the benefits of the proposed project override those environmental impacts that cannot be feasibly avoided or mitigated to a level of insignificance. - Whether the proposed land use changes are compatible with the character of the existing area.